7uu13/ica0002/backup_sla.md

 ## Schedule

-Mysql backups are created every 6 hours and it takes up to 10 minutes (depending on the size of the database) to create and store the backup.
+Mysql backups are created every 6 hours and it takes up to 30 minutes (depending on the size of the database) to create and store the backup.

 InfluxDB backups are created every 12 hours and it takes up to 15 minutes to create and store the backup.

-Ansible Repository backups are created every 24 hours and it takes up to 5 minutes to create and store the backup.
+Ansible Repository backups are created every 30 minutes and it takes up to 5 minutes to create and store the backup.

 All backups are started automatically by cron.

 Backup RPO (recovery point objective) is:
  - 6 hours for Mysql
  - 12 hours for InfluxDB
- - 24 hours for Ansible Repository
+ - 30 minutes for Ansible Repository

 ## Storage